grafana/loki/docs/sources/logql/_index.md

 "duration" => "1.5s"
 ```

-You should use json and logfmt when possible and then use regexp when the log line is not in those specific formats.
-Multiple parsers can be used during the same log pipeline, this is useful when you want to parse complex log line. ([see examples](#Multiple-parsers))
+It's easier to use the predefined parsers like `json` and `logfmt` when you can, falling back to `regexp` when the log lines have unusual structure.
+Multiple parsers can be used during the same log pipeline which is useful when you want to parse complex logs. ([see examples](#Multiple-parsers))

 #### Label Filter Expression

-Label filter expression allows to filter log line using their original and extracted labels.
+Label filter expression allows filtering log line using their original and extracted labels.
 It can contains multiple predicates.

 A predicate contains a **label identifier**, an **operation** and a **value** to compare the label with.